 The hotel has a restaurant and bar and a fantastic outdoor lounge area/ terrace.
-All guestrooms, as well as the restaurant and lounge area, has a spectacular view of Lake Kawaguchi and Mt Fuji.
+All guestrooms, as well as the restaurant and lounge area, have a spectacular view of Lake Kawaguchi and Mt Fuji.
 The area surrounding the hotel is excellent for going for walks, horse riding, and not to mention unwinding and stargazing at your balcony or the open-air lounge area.

 The rooms are modern and chic decorated, and all have a private balcony and a private bathroom.
-I love the vast floor to ceiling windows letting you enjoy views of Mt Fuji even from the bath and shower!
+I love the vast floor-to-ceiling windows letting you enjoy views of Mt Fuji even from the bath and shower!
 So cool!
 You can rent a bicycle at the hotel to explore the Mt Fuji area.
 If you want a unique and memorable stay in Japan, this is it.

 Click here for the latest prices (Booking.com)

 We stayed at the Mizno Hotel in Kawaguchi, which is one of the hotels in Kawaguchiko with the best view of Mt Fuji.
 The hotel is fantastic, and one of our favorite hotels in Japan.
-The welcoming staff made us feel like home, and the lobby is homey and cozy with a library, a lounge area, and a bar.
+The welcoming staff made us feel at home, and the lobby is homey and cozy with a library, a lounge area, and a bar.

-We stayed there in December, and the lobby was like taken out of a Christmas movie – the fireplace was lit, and the whole bar/ library/ lounge area was stunningly decorated with English inspired Christmas ornaments and a Christmas tree.
+We stayed there in December, and the lobby was like taken out of a Christmas movie – the fireplace was lit, and the whole bar/ library/ lounge area was stunningly decorated with English-inspired Christmas ornaments and a Christmas tree.

 Mizno Hotel is located on a hilltop and has a gorgeous view overlooking Lake Kawaguchi.
 You can easily walk down to the shore of Lake Kawaguchi in 2 minutes, where you will find the Red Bus Line Stop no. 11.
 There are a couple of restaurants here as well.

-You can choose between Western-styled rooms (with western beds, which we opted for), and Japanese style rooms with traditional futon beds on a tatami mat.
-We booked one of the top floor rooms with a balcony and had the most fantastic view of the lake and Mt Fuji!
+You can choose between Western-styled rooms (with western beds, which we opted for), and Japanese-style rooms with traditional futon beds on a tatami mat.
+We booked one of the top-floor rooms with a balcony and had the most fantastic view of the lake and Mt Fuji!
 We even had a view of Mt Fuji from the shower in our bathroom!
 We enjoyed the hotel’s public hot spring bath/ Onsen on the top floor, which was very clean and spacious.